-Students are expected to care for a horse 2X per week for the duration of the semester.
+Students are expected to care for horses 3X per week for the duration of the semester.

 Routine Care Requirements:

 - Curry, brush body, brush mane and tail each day.

 - Inspect horses for wounds and illness.

 - Pick out feet and apply foot treatments as needed.

 - Apply topicals and fly spray as needed.

 - Clean stalls.

 - Feed, hay, and water horses.